-- 2. That the Annual Cash Investment Strategy for 2023/24 be approved. - 3.
-That, if the Annual Cash Investment Strategy referred to above is approved, that it be implemented from the date of this meeting for the remainder of 2022/23. - 4.
+- 2. That the Annual Cash Investment Strategy for 2024/25, as detailed in paragraphs 26 to 37 of this report, be approved. - 3.
+That, if the Annual Cash Investment Strategy referred to above is approved, that it be implemented from the date of this meeting for the remainder of 2023/24. - 4.
 That the Director of Corporate Operations be authorised to manage the Fund's cash balance in accordance with the policy set out in this report.